 The fees PayPal charges are around 2.9% though they can vary by country and clients can not pay contractors through the Friends & Family option.

-Transferwise is one of the more cost-effective payment methods, with transparent fees and the possibility to preview all expenses before sending money.
-The downside of using Transferwise is that they are not available in all countries, so it may not apply to every company-contractor relationship.
+Wise (previously Transferwise) is one of the more cost-effective payment methods, with transparent fees and the possibility to preview all expenses before sending money.
+The downside of using Wise is that they are not available in all countries, so it may not apply to every company-contractor relationship.

 With Deel, you can hire international independent contractors as well as full-time employees in a few clicks while ensuring compliance.
 Deel handles contracting, invoicing, and global payments in multiple methods and in over 150 currencies.